grintor/aws-lamp-server/README.md

 administrator@localhost:~$ sudo find . -type d -exec chmod 2775 {} \;  # Change directory permissions rwxr-xr-x
 administrator@localhost:~$ sudo find . -type f -exec chmod 664 {} \;  # Change file permissions rw-r--r--
 ```
+NOTE: these group changes will not take effect until you log out and back in, so maybe do that now.
 Note that you can run these commands again anytime you have website permission issues to reset everything to sane defaults

 if we want just just use cloudflare to manage our ssl, and we are not worried about the MITM attack between AWS and cloudflare, then we can disable ssl in apache with: